-- 4.1 Students may appeal any of the following: - i) A degree result - ii) Confirmed marks (i.e. following internal moderation) - iii) A failure to be transferred to a PhD from an MPhil or to an EdD from an MEd - iv) A required withdrawal from a course - v) A penalty applied in respect of plagiarism and/or collusion, except where the student has been referred to Senate Student Discipline Committee regarding the alleged plagiarism and/ or collusion - vi) A refusal to permit the late submission of work for assessment or to approve a delayed first sit - 4.2 Only those decisions/ judgements/ outcomes detailed at 4.1 above can be cited as the object of an Academic Appeal and any appeal based on grounds not covered by 4.1 above shall be rejected without consideration by the FACP. - 4.3 Academic complaints may address any aspect of a student's academic experience about which they are dissatisfied with the exception of those grounds detailed at 4.1 above
+- 4.1 Students may appeal any of the following: - i) A degree result - ii) Confirmed marks (i.e. following internal moderation) - iii) A failure to be transferred to an EdD from an MEd - iv) A required withdrawal from a course - v) A penalty applied in respect of plagiarism and/or collusion, except where the student has been referred to Senate Student Discipline Committee regarding the alleged plagiarism and/ or collusion - vi) A refusal to permit the late submission of work for assessment or to approve a delayed first sit - 4.2 Only those decisions/ judgements/ outcomes detailed at 4.1 above can be cited as the object of an Academic Appeal and any appeal based on grounds not covered by 4.1 above shall be rejected without consideration by the FACP. - 4.3 Academic Complaints may address any aspect of a student's academic experience about which they are dissatisfied with the exception of those grounds detailed at 4.1 above